 Step 2 – Texas A&M and the Bush School (via AIS, by email, or by mail)

 The Bush School will only accept online applications processed at www.applytexas.org.
 See below for exceptions for TAMU 5-year program applicants or TAMU continuing graduate students.

 You will receive an email from the Office of Admissions within 24-72 hours after submitting your online application (anything after 6 p.m. rolls to the next weekday upload).
-It includes your Universal Identification Number (UIN), which is your university ID.
+It includes your Universal Identification Number (UIN).
 Include the UIN on all your documents AND use it to claim your NetID so you can log into the Application Information System (AIS) to check your application status.
 There you can check what has uploaded into AIS (app, letters, test scores, transcripts).
 Even if AIS says your file is complete, it may not be, as it only checks four of the six/seven required items.
 Bush School Admissions will provide you an OFFICIAL notice of a complete file.
 Look for our email updates and please be patient.